 Back to Top

 Just because something is out of the mainstream and esoteric does not make it good art.
 I have heard a lot of crappy and uninteresting atonal music and looked at a lot of ugly and mean-spirited art.
-At the same time there is no reason why something that is popular cannot have aesthetic merit.
-The Back Street Boys are bubblegum, but long live Hoagy Carmichael!
+At the same time no reason exists why something that is popular cannot have aesthetic merit.
+Justin Bieber is bubblegum, but long live Hoagy Carmichael or Joni Mitchell!

 Back to Top

-Like all activities, there is a continuum of intentions and purposes surrounding art.
-Our global culture produces both kitsch and the most sublime artistic expression.
-Because we are currently experiencing a materialistic zenith - we are after all, the richest of rich countries in the world - the lion's share clearly goes to materialistic applications, such as advertising, propaganda, and meaningless ironic crap - the ennui of a wealthy materialistic culture.
+Like all activities, a continuum of intentions and purposes exists surrounding art.
+Our global culture produces both horrible (but entertaining) kitsch and the most sublime artistic expressions.
+Because we are currently experiencing a materialistic zenith - we are after all, the most opulent, ever - the lion's share of artistic resources clearly goes to materialistic applications, such as advertising, propaganda, and meaningless ironic crap - the ennui of a wealthy materialistic culture.

 Back to Top